xmtp/XIPs/XIPs/xip-message-content-types.md

 The full encoding process will go through the following steps:

 1. Encode the content into its binary form
+2. Optionally compress the binary content
-2. Wrap it into the EncodedContent structure and encode it using protobuf (content encoding)
+3. Wrap it into the EncodedContent structure and encode it using protobuf (content encoding)
-3. Encrypt the EncodedContent bytes and wrap those in the Ciphertext structure
+4. Encrypt the EncodedContent bytes and wrap those in the Ciphertext structure
-4. Wrap the Ciphertext in the Message structure and encode it using protobuf (message encoding)
+5. Wrap the Ciphertext in the Message structure and encode it using protobuf (message encoding)

 The encoded Message is then further wrapped in transport protocol envelopes.
 The decoding process is the reverse of the above steps.